 - Watch an episode of Hoarders on TV.
 This could work either way.
 You could either be motivated to clean your house after watching, or you could think your house looks amazing and doesn’t need to be cleaned.
 Hopefully, you will see how easy it is to clean your house and you will get things tidied up quickly.

 - Diffuse some essential oils or put some oils on your temples.
-We love Young Living oils at our house and wouldn’t use any other brand.
-These are safe to apply to our skin and diffuse in our house.
 The great thing about diffusing is that, not only do they smell amazing, but they can help everyone in the house at the same time!

 It might be time for a cleaning lady if…